Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 They can often be seen on the ground or in trees and shrubs, collecting food to return to their nest.

-Black Harvester Ants are black or dark brown in color and range in size from 3-7mm in length.
+Black Harvester Ants are black or dark brown in color and range in length from 3 to 7 mm.

-These types of ants in California are commonly found in dry, open areas such as deserts or grasslands.
+These ants in California are commonly found in dry, open areas such as deserts or grasslands.

 They are known to have a stinger but are not aggressive towards humans and will only sting if provoked.